No items found.

 Amanda Reynolds

-It’s been a while now since term time dominated my schedule, and that means I have no one but myself to get in the way of my writing.
-And yet… I do.
+It’s been a while now since term time dominated my schedule, and that means I have no-one but myself to get in the way of my writing.
+And yet...
+I do.

 But there’s something so ingrained about the fresh start to come in September, I often feel a pull that’s utterly alluring.
 Why resist the test of a new routine?
-The cosiness of a shorter day and longer evenings.
+The coziness of a shorter day and longer evenings.

 Or is there something more primal than even the learned scheduling of term time?
 A willingness, once a requirement, to squirrel away the treasure of summer in jars and bottles.
 To make hay for those colder months ahead.
 To escape once more onto the page.
 The ultimate project, and I’ve always loved one of those.